The Rich Man and Lazarus

 In this story, the Rich Man died and was buried in the grave where he will stay until he is brought back to life to be sentenced for his sinful life.

-Most of the Jews of Jesus' time believed that, by virtue of being Abraham's descendants, they were ensured the blessings and inheritance that God had promised Abraham.
+Most of the Jews of Jesus' time believed that, by virtue of being Abraham's descendants, they were assured the blessings and inheritance which God had promised Abraham.
 They were under the false assumption that Abraham's righteousness was ascribed to them by birthright.
 However, this is definitely not what the God of Israel taught through his servants.